-- Operator should know boating safety, safe navigation, and boat operating procedures. - Make sure that the lower unit of the engine is in the water. - Ensure that the fuel fill cap is tightened until an audible "click" is heard.
-This validates the cap is sealed on the tank. - "click"

-• Open vent valve by turning counter clockwise 360 degrees.
+- Operator should know boating safety, safe navigation, and boat operating procedures. - Make sure that the lower unit of the engine is in the water. - Ensure that the fuel fill cap is tightened until an audible "click"is heard.
+This validates the cap is sealed on the tank. - Open vent valve by turning counter clockwise 360 degrees. - Connect fuel line quick disconnect fitting.